 After further discussion, I learned that her son was semi-independent after years of hard work to get him the best care possible.
 Hope had sacrificed everything so that her son would have a fighting chance at being able to live on his own (with some assistance) someday.
 However, the years of strain had taken their toll on Hope’s psychological well-being and she fantasized about quitting her high-powered, high-status job.
 Instead, she was considering taking a minimum wage type “no-brainer” job that would be absent the complex challenges she regularly wrestled with day in and day out.

 “Mike, I just don’t know what to do.
 What will people think of me?”
 I was struck by all the pain she had been going through.
 I asked her if she could afford to take a job that paid next to nothing.
-She said that she could for awhile if she had to.
+She said that she could for a while if she had to.
 Knowing how stressed she was, I let her know that if she could financially afford to do it then why not?
 I didn’t think it made her a bad mother at all.
 In fact, I felt quite the opposite.
 “I’m sure everyone in your life knows how much you’ve sacrificed for your son.
 It seems clear that you need a break for you and your son’s sake,” I assured her.
 Suddenly, Hope burst into tears.
 She subsequently let out a big sigh of relief and smiled as she thanked me profusely for helping her decide what to do.
-Embarrassed and taken aback by her compliment, I found myself speechless as I didn’t think I had done anything special other than listen to her story.
+Embarrassed and taken aback by her compliment, I found myself speechless as I didn’t think I had done anything special other than listening to her story.

 Just then, the overhead cabin speaker beeped and our pilot came on over the intercom as he told the flight attendants and passengers to prepare for arrival.
-She explained that I had helped her focus on taking care of her own needs rather than worry about potential judgements of her friends and colleagues or to let society’s expectations dictate her decision.
+She explained that I had helped her focus on taking care of her own needs rather than worry about the potential judgments of her friends and colleagues or to let society’s expectations dictate her decision.
 She could now look forward to going to work on Monday rather than a sense of dread.

 What unmet needs of yours, if sufficiently taken care of, would dramatically change